 A short Luteal Phase (LP) – this is the time from ovulation until your period begins; an ideal LP is 11-14 days.

 If you notice more peaks of fertile mucous in your LP as Progesterone helps to dry up Fertile Egg white cervical mucous, you can learn more about CM charting.

-Low temperatures in the LP – if your charting your temperature and you see low temperatures in the LP is low, or no peak in temperature you may have low Progesterone.
+Low temperatures in the LP – if your charting your temperature and you see low temperatures in the LP is low, or no peak in the temperature you may have low Progesterone.
 You can learn more about how to temp chart.

 If your period starts with spotting for a day or more before the bleed establishes a proper flow – because progesterone helps to maintain the uterine lining.